Junks5020/deepe-docs/docs/user-guide/saved-models.md

 ---

-## Delete a Saved Model
+## Delete a Complete Model

-To remove a saved model:
+To remove a Complete model:

 - Click **"Delete"** on the selected model
 - This action will permanently delete the model directory from your local storage

-> If the model was already deployed via the **Deploy** button, the deployment entry in [Deployed Models](deployed-models.md) will remain unaffected.
+> If the model was already deployed via the **Deploy** button, the deployment entry in [Live Models](deployed-models.md) will remain unaffected.

 ---